 The course is academically challenging and is underpinned by a wide range of practical skills.

 Details of how and what is meant by this is less clear.
-Much time spent on explaining how students will gain skills in terms of the equipment and professional practice.
+Much time is spent on explaining how students will gain skills in terms of the equipment and professional practice.
 Explanation of how you will become a ‘reflective practitioner’ is less well defined.
 One course explains how ‘you will engage in intellectual debate about the communications industry during lectures and seminars as well as learning hands on broadcasting skills in the excellent facilities provided in our radio and TV studios, editing rooms and media suites’.

 The use of words such as intellectual is extremely rare.
 It is almost as if the courses are embarrassed to admit to this activity, glossing over this aspect in one sentence or a couple of words.
-More often this opening line is the only occasion this aspect of the course is mentioned with the discourse quickly shifting to an emphasis on the practical skills, the work placements, the professional experience and details of up-to-date technical facilities.
+More often this opening line is the only occasion when this aspect of the course is mentioned with the discourse quickly shifting to an emphasis on practical skills, the work placements, the professional experience and details of up-to-date technical facilities.
 Descriptions of skills training is very specific and detailed compared to the rather vague statements about becoming a ‘reflective practitioner’ if referred to at all.
 At other times the academic activity is termed as ‘traditional’ and separate from the main core of the course.

 Discussion